Wednesdaysama/evolutionary_adaptation/ALE_workflow_notebook.md

     python DTL_ratio_analysis_ML_diff_Fan.py reroot2 DS

 ### 7.3 Gene content evolution on the most likely rooted species tree
-Go to the reroot directory and run [branchwise_numbers_of_events.py](https://github.com/ak-andromeda/ALE_methods/blob/main/branchwise_number_of_events.py) below:
+Go to the **best reroot directory** and run [branchwise_numbers_of_events.py](https://github.com/ak-andromeda/ALE_methods/blob/main/branchwise_number_of_events.py) below:

+    cp ~/branchwise_number_of_events.py ./
     python branchwise_number_of_events.py > dtloc.tsv
-Open the output file which is named as .tsv.
+    less dtloc.tsv

 Check the internal node orders.
 Remember the first and last internal node orders.
 If the number of internal nodes (branch nodes) are from 16-30, 16 and 30 should be the first and last internal node orders.
 In the same reroot directory, run [Ancestral_reconstruction_VK.py](https://github.com/vmkhot/Comparative-Genomics-Verruco/blob/master/ancestral_trial/ancestral_modified_VK.py).

     python Ancestral_reconstruction_VK.py 0.5 16 30
 In this case, 0.5 is that 50% of the family's copies exist on the corresponding node.
 16 and 30 refer to the number of the first and last internal node.
 The internal nodes are shown in .uml_rec files.